 Waiting Texas Children

-Providing permanent homes for children living in foster care whose parents’ rights have been terminated.
+This program provides permanent homes for children living in foster care whose parents’ rights have been terminated.
 Youth who are awaiting adoption range in age but 60% are 6 years old or older.
 The longer kids wait for adoption, the more difficult it is to find a forever family to adopt them.
-Children never outgrow the need for parents.
 Every child deserves to belong to a loving family.

 Foster-to-Adopt